 Create a thinkbroadband Firewall Rule Group

-To ensure that thinkbroadband are the only folks who can get an ICMP Echo Response from my connection I created the following Firewall Rule Group:
+To ensure that thinkbroadband are the only folks who can get an ICMP Echo Response from my network I created a Firewall Rule Group.
+This was a little trickier than I had expected, for reasons I shall explain…

 Go to: Settings –> Security –> Firewall –> Create new Group